Business Partners and Customers Due Diligence Policy

 Bribery or Bribe means any direct or indirect offer, promise, giving, request, agreement to receive, acceptance or receipt of any payment, gift or any other advantage of value (financial or otherwise), to or from any person (including any individuals or corporate entities), in order to induce that person (or any other person) to perform their role improperly or to secure any improper benefit or advantage for Noventiq or any other person.

-Business Partner means any person who provides services to Noventiq or who otherwise acts for and/or on behalf of Noventiq including service providers, consultants, advisers, contractors, distributors, agents, commercial intermediaries and other intermediaries.
+Business Partner means any person who provides services to Noventiq or who otherwise acts for and/or on behalf of Noventiq including service providers, consultants, advisers, contractors, distributors, agents, commercial intermediaries, and other intermediaries.
+The distributors nominated for key partners such as Microsoft, Google, AWS, etc. are not considered business partners and are not covered by this policy.

 Chief Compliance Officer means Noventiq’s Global Chief Compliance Officer.